 The first law of thermodynamics states that energy can neither be created nor destroyed; energy can only be transferred or changed from one form to another.
 It’s not just a written law that governs this, nature and creation prove that energy is matter, and matter does not just appear without a source.
-This fact however, does not outlaw the option of 'free energy' being added or transferred within the enclosed system, to boost and deliver a greater output energy as stated in the law of thermodynamics.
+This fact however, does not outlaw energy transformation by combining two energies within the enclosed system, to boost and deliver a greater output energy as stated in the law of thermodynamics.

-The reason it appears there is more energy being produced than consumed, is because the only “valuable” energy input is electricity used to drive the compressor and fans.
-The remainder of the energy simply transferred from a heat source that would otherwise not be used, such as the ambient air, therefore is not considered as an energy input.
+The reason it appears there is more energy being produced than consumed, is because the only valuable energy input is electricity used to drive the compressor and fans.
+The remainder of the energy simply transfers from a heat source in one place and moved to another.
+Two energies are required to achieve the transformation.
+The COP calculations only considers the usable (electrical) energy.
 The ambient air is, in this example, free energy added or transferred to boost the total efficiency as permitted in the law of thermodynamics.

 The efficiency of the H2IL electrochemical energy solution is achieved in the same way.
 The bulk of the energy that equates to an efficiency greater than 100% simply transfers from an abundant source of galvanic energy.
 The input power is a catalyst, like the compressor of a heat pump, that simply transforms and combines the secondary energy to form a greater output energy.

 To protect the valuable hidden IP, we don't publish any of the scientific complexities.
 However, following is a basic explanation of the technology.